A DIY Echo Show might cost you $0

-When Amazon first introduced the Echo Show ($230 at Amazon.com) just over a year ago, it seemed like the logical progression of the product line: An Alexa-powered smart speaker, but with a screen.
+When Amazon first introduced the Echo Show just over a year ago, it seemed like the logical progression of the product line: An Alexa-powered smart speaker, but with a screen.

 If you liked the idea of that but not the $230 price tag (which has held steady, save for occasional sales), here's the good news: You can now cobble together an Echo Show equivalent for considerably less.